Berg0162/BLE-Steering-Server/README.md

 + **ESP-Bluedroid** supports both Classic Bluetooth and Bluetooth LE, while **ESP-NimBLE** only supports Bluetooth LE.

 ## ❓ What is ESP-Bluedroid?
 **Espressif** has modified a version of the native Android Bluetooth stack: **ESP-Bluedroid**.
-When you have installed the **Arduino core for ESP32-Bluedroid is the default BLE-host**.
+When you have installed the **Arduino core for ESP32**, the default BLE-Host is **ESP-Bluedroid**.
 The Bluetooth LE stack in ESP-IDF is a layered architecture that enables Bluetooth functionality on ESP32 chip series.
 It consists of two layers: the Bluetooth Upper Layer (BTU) and the Bluetooth Transport Controller layer (BTC).<br>
 ESP-Bluedroid for ESP32 supports Classic Bluetooth and Bluetooth LE.

 + API references